'Cockroaches of the footpaths' - ratepayers vent as Lime awaits fate

 Many accused the Auckland Council of profiteering from Lime via its licence or, as many thought, "taking a slice of the pie".

-The council could not immediately respond to a query about the cost of Lime's licence and other commercial terms but is preparing information.
+The council could not immediately respond to a query about the cost of Lime's licence and other commercial terms [UPDATE: A council spokeswoman says: "We do not release financial agreements between individual traders and council."]

 For its part, Lime held a safe-scooting summit in December at Eden Park, which it says is part of a $3m initiative to promote awareness about responsible riding.